pulumi/docs/content/docs/guides/crosswalk/aws/vpc.md

 These resources can be independently allocated, just as with the `Vpc` class shown above.
 They will need to be connected together manually, however, which can provide greater flexibility but at a greater implementation cost.

-Please note that the constituent parts, in the form of these raw resources, are available as properties on the resulting `Vpc` class.
+Note that the constituent parts, in the form of these raw resources, are available as properties on the resulting `Vpc` class.
 For instance, `internetGateway` will return the Internet Gateway object for a VPC.

 ## Additional VPC Resources

-For more information about VPCs, please read the following:
+For more information about VPCs, read the following:

 * [Amazon Virtual Private Cloud homepage](https://aws.amazon.com/vpc/)